 Your feet are an essential yet neglected part of your body until they start hurting from all the weight-bearing and exhaustion.
 Just like any other part of your body, your feet also need regular care and conditioning to keep them in good form structurally and functionally.
-Other than traumatic injuries, your feet can be affected by many systemic and activity-related factors.
+Other than traumatic injuries, your foot pain can be caused by many systemic and activity-related factors.

 Some of the common foot pain conditions are: